 Credit: Robert Tjalondo

-Currently there is a 21% chance of seeing the aurora overhead in the Rovaniemi area.
+There is a 16% chance of seeing the aurora overhead in the Rovaniemi area (forecast for 11 July 2026 at 3:09am UTC)

 The Kp-index is a scale used to measure geomagnetic activity.
 It ranges from 0 to 9, with higher values indicating greater geomagnetic activity.